 - 12 ounce package chocolate chips

-- Add the sugar and butter to a mixing bowl and beat them with an electric mixer until well combined.
+- Add the sugar and butter to a mixing bowl and beat with an electric mixer until well combined.
 Add eggs, pumpkin and vanilla and mix to combine.

 - In a separate bowl mix together flour, baking powder, baking soda, salt, cinnamon, cloves, and nutmeg.

 - Alternately add flour mixture, then milk to pumpkin mixture, starting and ending with flour.
 Fold in chocolate chips at the end.

 - Pour the batter into prepared pans.
 Bake at 350 degrees F for 45-55 minutes or until a toothpick inserted comes out clean.
 Cool for a few minutes in the pan before inverting onto a wire rack to cool.